EDR Security Solutions: A Complete Buyer's Guide

 Attackers often use legitimate credentials to move through a network, making their activity difficult to detect.
 This is where user behavior analytics (UBA) becomes a critical feature.
 Advanced EDR platforms monitor user activity to establish a baseline of normal behavior for each individual.
 When a user’s actions deviate from this baseline, like logging in at an unusual time or accessing sensitive files they don’t normally use, the system generates an alert.
 This focus on user identity and behavior is essential for spotting insider threats and compromised accounts before significant damage occurs.

-Cloud and XDR integration
+Seamless Integration with Cloud and XDR

 As more businesses move their operations to the cloud, EDR solutions have evolved to protect these new environments.
 Modern EDR is often delivered as a flexible, cloud-based service that is easier to deploy and scale than on-premises alternatives.
 Beyond that, leading solutions are designed to integrate into a broader Extended Detection and Response (XDR) strategy.
 XDR pulls in data from multiple security layers, including endpoints, networks, email, and cloud workloads, to provide a unified view of a threat.
 This integration gives you the context needed to trace an attack across your entire IT ecosystem.